LonesG/portfolio-two/README.md

 - ### The Structure Plane

 - #### Structure
-I decided to break up the game into two different pages.
+- I decided to break up the game into two different pages.
+There is the landing page where the user can play the game and there is the rules page which can be acessed through clicking the "Rules" button on the landing page.
 There is also a modal used on the game site which conveys the winning choice and the computer's choice after every draw to the player.
 I chose to use the modal structure as I felt it was a nice simple way to display the computer's score.
 The player may then click anywhere outside the modal to return to the game interface.

   I wanted to ensure the structure allowed me to implement the functions and features needed to meet the user story requirements.

     *User Story:*

     As a user, I want a fun and simple game to play.

     *Acceptance Criteria:*

     It should be clear that it is a game, what it is about and how to play.

     *Implementation:*

     The chosen colour scheme, accesible layout and typography allow the user to interact with a game that is fun, vibrant and easy on the eye.
 There are links to the rules on the main game site and also links to a Youtube video explaining the rules further.

     *User Story:*

     As a user, I want to know the rules of the game.

     *Acceptance Criteria:*

     The user should be able to see the rules clearly to inform their choice when playing.

     *Implementation:*

     The user can access the rules by clicking the "Rules" button to take them to a diagram explaining the rules.
 They can see all options and how they may win or loose depending on their choice.

     *User Story:*

     As a user, I want to find out more about this version of the game.

     *Acceptance Criteria:*

     The user should be able to gain further understanding of this version of the game through instructions or directions.

     *Implementation:*

     The user will be able to read the rules of the game using the "Rules" page.
 Users may want more information and    can find this by clicking on the Youtube link to take them to a further oral explanation from the T.V. show "The Big Bang Theory"

     *User Story:*

     As a user, I want to interact with the site and use the media player.

     *Acceptance Criteria:*

     The user should be able to play background music by using the audio controls underneath the game area.

     *Implementation:*

     The user will have the option to play a music clip which incorporates the voice of Spock from T.V. show, Star Trek.
 This is a nice nod to the "Spock" element of the game - with the audio playing an excerpt from the character Spock.
 This sets the tone and should provide the player with some light hearted entertainment.

 -   ### The Skeleton Plane